-- (1) Frontline Hospitals (MDH designated) All hospitals with emergency departments must have the capability to accept, identify, and isolate a PUI for a designated EID, then follow the approved procedures to notify the local health department to arrange for transfer to an Assessment Hospital.
-These patients will typically be transferred within 24 hours. - (2) Assessment Hospitals (MDH designated) A facility that has the capability to receive, isolate, and provide care for a patient while testing is completed to confirm or deny the diagnosis of the suspected EID.
-The patient will remain at that hospital for 4 to 5 days until the patient is discharged or transfer to an designated Treatment Hospital - (3) Treatment Hospitals (MDH designated) A facility assessed by the CDC to have the capability to admit and provide comprehensive care for and manage a patient with a confirmed designated EID, until the patient is no longer ill or has died. - f) Transport from the scene - PUIs at a residence should be transported directly to an Assessment Hospital unless total transport time is no longer than 45 minutes greater than transport to the nearest Frontline Hospital ED.
+- (3) Treatment Hospitals (MDH designated) A facility assessed by the CDC to have the capability to admit and provide comprehensive care for and manage a patient with a confirmed designated EID, until the patient is no longer ill or has died.

+- f) Transport from the scene

+- PUIs at a residence should be transported directly to an Assessment Hospital unless total transport time is no longer than 45 minutes greater than transport to the nearest Frontline Hospital ED.
 If transport time is longer than 45 minutes greater than transport to the nearest Frontline Hospital ED, the patient must be transported to the closest appropriate Frontline Hospital.
 Priority 1 and Priority 2 patients with unresolved symptoms that cannot be managed outside the hospital should be taken to the closest Frontline Hospital.
 Receiving hospital notification of all suspected PUI patients should be done as early as possible to allow for hospital staff to prepare.
-Helicopter transport NOT indicated for the PUI patient - g) Transport of a health department monitored patient Individuals who were exposed and have some risk of contracting the disease may be monitored or even quarantined by the health department.
+Helicopter transport NOT indicated for the PUI patient

+- g) Transport of a health department monitored patient Individuals who were exposed and have some risk of contracting the disease may be monitored or even quarantined by the health department.
 MIEMSS will be notified by MDH if these patients become ill and require transportation by EMS to hospitals and will contact the local jurisdictional or waivered commercial EMS Operational Program to arrange that transport.
-DHMH will determine the destination hospital. - h) Interfacility Transfer Transfers between hospitals will be completed by EMSOPs who have been granted a waiver from licensing to modify an ambulance specifically to transport an EID patient and have specific plans, training and quality assurance processes in place to do so.
+DHMH will determine the destination hospital.

+- h) Interfacility Transfer

+- Transfers between hospitals will be completed by EMSOPs who have been granted a waiver from licensing to modify an ambulance specifically to transport an EID patient and have specific plans, training and quality assurance processes in place to do so.
 Public Safety EMSOPs may be called upon as a backup if the waivered commercial services are not available.
 MDH will determine the destination hospital in these cases.

 - i) Communication

 - EMS clinicians transporting PUIs for designated EIDs MUST contact the receiving hospital via EMRC prior to beginning that transport and enter the hospital through the entrance designated by the receiving hospital.
 The term PUI must be used to ensure the hospital understands and is prepared to receive the patient.
 Obtaining medical direction from the closest Frontline and Assessment Hospitals is always an option to determine the appropriate destination.

-- j) Refusal of transport
+- i) Refusal of transport

 - If a PUI for a designated EID refuses care or transport, the EMS clinician should remove him/herself from the immediate presence of the patient and contact the local health department through their dispatch center or locally defined procedures and provide as much of the following information about the patient that is available.

 - (1) Full name

 - (2) Age

 - (3) Gender

 - (4) Home address

 - (5) Contact phone numbers

 - (6) Current location

 - (7) Recent travel history

 - (8) Signs and symptoms being displayed

 - (9) Recent contact history with Ebola patients